-Public Transportation: If you take public transportation, including shared rides, vanpools, buses, trains, ferries etc. it is recommended you wear a face covering before entering and avoid touching surfaces with your hands.
-Upon disembarking, wash your hands or use alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol as the preferred form of hand hygiene as soon as possible and before removing your mask.
+Public Transportation and Ride Sharing: If you take public transportation, shared rides, van pools, buses, trains, ferries etc. it is recommended you wear a face covering throughout rides with others and avoid touching surfaces with your hands.
+Upon disembarking or leaving the vehicle wash your hands or use alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol as the preferred form of hand hygiene as soon as possible and before removing your mask.

 Working in Office Environments: If you work in an open environment, be sure to maintain at least 6 feet distance from co-workers.
 If possible have at least one workspace separating you from another co-worker.
 You should wear a face covering at all times while in a shared work space/room.
 Discourage workers from using others work space including desk, telephone, equipment, and other work items.
 If they are used, they must be sanitized between uses.